Art Submission Guidelines

 general file preparation guidelines

-• Build art in 1:1 full scale when possible, or 1:10th scale for very large graphics.
-Any clearly indicated scale is acceptable.
+• Build art in 1:1 full scale when possible or 1:10th scale for very large graphics.

-• All logos should be supplied as vector art or at the highest resolution available (raster).
+• All Logos should be supplied as vector outlines (see Figure below) or at highest available resolution (raster).

-• Convert all text to outlines (aka curves or paths) where possible, or include copies of all fonts used in the artwork.*
+• Convert all text to outlines (curves or paths) where possible or include copies of all fonts used in the artwork.

-• All images used in the art should be linked (not embedded) and provided in an “Assets” folder.*
+• All Images used in the graphic layout should be linked (not embedded) and provided in an “Assets” folder.
+InDesign and Illustrator will do this via the “Package” option.

-• Avoid the use of registration black, paper white, custom spot colors, and overprint transparency fills.
-These are offset printing options that do not reproduce well or cause errors in digital printing environments.
+• Avoid the use of “Registration” black, “Paper” white and Overprint transparency fills.
+These are offset printing options that do not reproduce well in digital printing environments.

 Resolution Suggestions: